Skip to main content

 SMA_DATES.JOB

-SMA_DATES.JOB is a Symitar batch job that updates the SMA_DATES file that is used by RSJ to obtain the current processing date.
-Refer to in the RSJ Installation section for additional information.
-This program should be executed by RSJ whenever the processing day changes, or when the program install dates has been executed.
+SMA_DATES.JOB is a Symitar batch job that updates the SMA_DATES file used by RSJ to obtain the current processing date.
+Run this job whenever the processing day changes or when install_dates has been run.

 SMADump_scf